A morning spent rambling around Glengarriff Nature Reserve is one of my favourite things to do in West Cork

 I can’t for the life of me find information on the opening times for Glengarriff Nature Reserve.
 From what I can tell (this could be wrong!) the car park is open 24/7.

-A brief history of Glengarriff Nature Reserve
+The history of Glengarriff Woods

 In the 17th and 18th centuries the woodlands around Glengarriff were extensive and often used for the timber industry.